NobleSpartan6/greenpath/README.md

 ### 1. Locate the Correct CSV File

 - Find the CSV file that needs updating.
 The files are named after the major they represent, such as `Sustainability_Classes_Mechanical_Engineering.csv` for Mechanical Engineering.
+-** Note: Do not mistake the .csv files with the .xlsx `Sustainability Classes.xlsx - Biological Engineering.csv` as these were the original categorized files that needed to be reformated, hence the appearance of duplicate files.

 ### 2. Edit the CSV File

 - Open the CSV file with a spreadsheet program that supports CSV formats, like Microsoft Excel or Google Sheets.